SeanGiddings/CastleEscapeGame/readme.md

 * From inside of the solution directory (or workspace folder, whatever you want to call that) create a new console application project:
   `dotnet new console -n TestConsoleApp -o TestConsoleApp.`
-  * -n tells dotnet to call the project "TestConsoleApp".
+  * -n stands for "name" tells dotnet to name the project "TestConsoleApp".
-  * -o tells dotnet to put that project in a folder called "TestConsoleApp".
+  * -o stands for "output" and tells dotnet to output that project into a folder called "TestConsoleApp".
 * Add your new console application project to the solution: `dotnet sln add .\TestConsoleApp\TestConsoleApp.csproj` (tab completion will help here).
 * Add your test project: `dotnet new xunit -n TestConsoleApp.Tests -o TestConsoleApp.Tests`
-  * -n tells dotnet to call the project "TestConsoleApp.Tests".
+  * -n stands for "name" tells dotnet to name the project  "TestConsoleApp.Tests".
-  * -o tells dotnet to put that project in a folder called "TestConsoleApp.Tests".
+  * -o stands for "output" and tells dotnet to output that project into a folder called "TestConsoleApp.Tests".
 * Add the test project to the solution: `dotnet sln add .\TestConsoleApp.Tests\TestConsoleApp.Tests.csproj`

 # Getting Ready for GitHub